SerhiiMis/SerhiiMis/README.md

-# Hi there 👋 I'm Serhii Mishovych
+# Hi there 👋 I'm Serhii

 > “Code is the bridge between the physical and digital worlds – I’m walking it every day.”